-ment of Predicted Effects

-7 - Active travel schemes and improvements to make it and more attractive for people to walk/cycle/wheel and rate exercise into their journeys is predicted to have a effect on the Health SEA Objective.
-Specific actions to transport options to vulnerable groups and those living areas are likely to have positive health implications as an reduce social isolation with a resultant increase in ng.

-8 - Decarbonising Transport is likely to result in ed physical health as there will be a reduction the amount nful emissions which are known to cause respiratory ns and other health conditions.
+ASSESSMENT TABLE FOR POLICIES SEA Objective Theme 7: Improving Integration between Modes Theme 8: Decarbonising Transport Passenger Travel Theme 10: Working Towards Zero Road Deaths and Serious Injuries Theme 11: Reducing Car Kilometres Commontary Health: Improve the health of the resident and workplace population, including with respect to physical and mental health and social wellbeing. ++ ++ ++ ++ Assessment of Predicted Effects Theme 7 - Active travel schemes and improvements to make it easier and more attractive for people to walk/cycle/wheel and incorporate exercise into their journeys is predicted to have a positive effect on the Health SEA Objective.
+Specific actions to provide transport options to vulnerable groups and those living in rural areas are likely to have positive health implications as they can reduce social isolation with a resultant increase in wellbeing.
+Theme 8 - Decarbonising Transport is likely to result in improved physical health as there will be a reduction the amount of harmful emissions which are known to cause respiratory problems and other health conditions.